mgp/book-notes/adversaries-into-allies.markdown

 * The ability to remain calm when others aren't is another separator that creates influence and allows us to gently persuade.
 * Understand the default setting of others.
 Realize you can't change them; instead, work within that context.
 * The more you help them operate their default settings successfully, the better you can lead, persuade, and influence successfully.

+#### Chapter 7: Overcome Your Anger

+* Anger is a turnoff to people.
+You might be able to obtain compliance through displays of anger, but never commitment.
+* You can't effectively influence someone against whom you hold a grudge.
+And the negative energy you emit to everyone will make you less attractive, and diminish your influence.
+* Focus on gratitude for all the good in your life.
+The more in tune you are with gratitude, the less you'll feel the need to be angry.

+#### Chapter 8: The Persuasive Power of Positive Detachment

+* When detached from an outcome in a positive way, you'll be less bothered if you don't get what you want, but chances are better that you will get what you want.
+* Without the attachment you are able to focus more clearly on your goal without the distraction of fear, which always accompanies attachment.
+* Do your very best; then, regardless of the result, you can have peace of mind knowing you gave it your wall.

+#### Chapter 9: Think Before You Speak

+* It's best to handle conflict before it ever takes root; the next best thing you can do is stop it before it escalates.
+* Instead of exploding at someone via email, simply write it without sending it, wait before sending, or enlist help to critique and edit.

+#### Chapter 10: Agree to Disagree

+* Agree to disagree with someone when any further discussion cannot possibly help your relationship, but might just hurt it.
+* Honor a person's right to believe a certain way without agreeing with it; this leaves that person much more open to your other ideas when you speak again.

+#### Chapter 11: Consider the Source

+* First, determine whether a criticism is worth taking seriously, given the source.
+Regardless of the source, do not take it personally.